Post

 Fset.add(6)

 As you can see in the above example, we are first creating a list of numbers and converting it into a frozenset.
 Also, you can see we are getting class frozenset when we check the type of the Fset.
-We are trying to add one more number to the Fset, but as we know, frozenset cannot modify it is showing as an error because there is no attribute to add or remove an element from python frozenset.
+We are trying to add one more number to the Fset, but as we know, frozenset cannot modify it — it shows an error because there is no attribute to add or remove an element from python frozenset.

 But there are different attributes available with frozenset().